 As the police pick through the ruins of the evidence room, noting that the laptop was destroyed, they find an old picture of Gus and his late friend and partner Max, on the back of which was a list of overseas banking account numbers revealed when the picture slipped out of the frame during the magnet heist...

-Walt visits Saul's office, where Saul tries to jusify why he helped Skyler give the bulk of Walt's money to Ted to pay off the IRS.
+Walt visits Saul's office, where Saul tries to justify why he helped Skyler give the bulk of Walt's money to Ted to pay off the IRS.
 Walt is unimpressed.
 Saul reprimands Walt for giving his wife such reckless free reign over his finances, particularly in regards to Ted Beneke, as he hands Walt the ricin capsule that he had Huell swipe from Jesse as part of his plan to frame Gus for Brock's poisoning.
 Saul is upset that Brock ended up in the hospital from the poisoning scheme; apparently Walt had not told him the full plan.
-Exasperated, Saul tries to sever his ties with Walt, proclaiming "I'm done!"
-Walt, however, backs Saul into a corner and reminds him: "We're done when I say we're done.", and out of obligation, Saul relents.
+Exasperated, Saul lambasts Walt, proclaiming "I'm done!"
+Walt, however, tells Saul "We're done when I say we're done.", and out of obligation, Saul relents.

 Back at home, Walt finds Skyler, frightened of her husband.
 Walt tells her that he knows of what happened with Ted, and that he forgives her before hugging his fearful wife...

 - Alas, Poor Villain: Ted wasn't a good guy but he doesn't deserve to suffer in hospital like he does.